In this guide, we’ll discuss art and paintings used in home decor and how to elevate the style of your residence with artwork.

 - Begin by considering your budget.
 Money is often the primary constraint and it’s best to set your budget before you begin looking.

 - Invest or enjoy?
 Decide how you want to spend your money.
 Would you like to buy just what you like, or do you want something you could sell again in the future?

 - Decide how you want to decorate.
 Decorating can mean different things to different people.
 Some prefer to decorate a home all at once, a single room at once, and others enjoy collecting over time.
 Decide what you prefer before beginning.

 - Frames, no frames?
-While the art in your home can come in a variety of formats, it’s best to decide if you want to frame art, as a custom frame can add $200-1000 to a typical painting, or even more.
+While the art in your home can come in a variety of formats, it’s best to decide if you want to frame art, as a custom frame can add $200-$1000 or even more to a typical painting.
 Factor the end result into your budget so you don’t overspend on the art itself.

 - One theme/style or none?
 Decide how coordinated you’d like your art to be.
 Do you want a certain color palette, medium, subject or size?